-Even when you are at home self-isolating due to COVID-19 restrictions, it's still important for your wellbeing to keep active.
-While you might not be able to do your normal exercise there are still lots of ways to keep moving.
+Even if you are spending more time at home, it's still important for your wellbeing to keep active.
+There are plenty of ways to keep moving without leaving the house.

-Getting outside is not only good for your physical health but your mental wellbeing as well, and while self-isolating you can still enjoy a walk, run or bike ride, as long as you socially distance from anyone who is not in your home.
-You can not meet up with other people while you are out.
+Getting outside is not only good for your physical health but your mental wellbeing as well, and even if you are being carful to stay away from others, you can still enjoy a walk, run or bike ride and maintain social distance.

-If you can't get outside due to the weather, there are lots of lots of online resources available.
+If you can't get outside due to the weather, or prefer to stay at home, there are lots of lots of online resources available.
 Just check that the provider is trained to provide exercise advice.

 - Work within your limits – now is not the time to be injuring yourself and putting pressure on our healthcare system.

 - If you belong to a gym check out if they are providing access to online workouts.

 - And now might be the time that the long forgotten purchase of that exercise bike, treadmill or rowing machine really comes in to its own.

 - Remember exercise can be in small amounts throughout the day if you are trying to work from home while looking after kids.

 - Keep active and include the whole family by having a family dance off.
 Each day a different person can pick the music.